MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/what-s-new/new-and-improved-features-in-sharepoint-server-subscription-edition-22h2-release.md

 - Perform compatibility testing and explore new feature experiences in a test environment and provide feedback to Microsoft.
 - Prepare your internal help desk and user documentation for new feature experiences.

-In the Standard release ring, new feature experiences are enabled in your SharePoint farm once they're ready for all customers to use by default.
-These feature experiences are supported for production use and have received additional validation during Early release.
-Enable Standard release if you prefer to minimize changes to your SharePoint experience and are willing to wait longer for new feature experiences.
-Standard release is the default feature release ring.
+In the **Standard release** ring, new feature experiences are enabled in your SharePoint farm once they're ready for all customers to use by default.
+These feature experiences are supported for production use and have received additional validation during **Early release**.
+Enable Standard release if you prefer to minimize changes to your SharePoint experience and are willing to wait longer for new feature experiences. **Standard release** is the default feature release ring.

 Customers can switch between these two feature release rings at any time.
 However, you must run the SharePoint Products Configuration Wizard on every server in your SharePoint farm after changing this setting.
 The Wizard will perform a repair operation to ensure all features recognize the new setting.

+To learn more about this feature, see [Introducing feature updates](../administration/introducing-feature-updates.md).

 ### AMSI integration